Barbaria (region): Barbaria and Axum

+People from Barbaria are said to have fought alongside the Axumites, as recorded by various Arab historians.
+Historian Ibn Hishām preserves a verse attributed to ʿAdī ibn Zayd al-Ḥimyarī, which describes the end of Aksumite rule in Yemen and includes a reference to Barbar alongside Yaksūm (Aksum).
+In his Sīra, Ibn Hishām transmits a poem attributed to ʿAdī ibn Zayd describing the fall of the Aksumite kingdom following the Persian invasion.
+The poem includes the line: “On the day they call upon Āl Barbar and al-Yaksūm (Aksum), none of its fugitives shall escape.” the poem was made in reference to the joint axumite barbar retreat from Siege of Sanaa (570).

+Andalusi scholar al-Suhaylī, in his commentary on Ibn Hishām's Sīra, discusses ʿAdī ibn Zayd's poem on the Persian defeat of the Aksumites in Yemen.
+He explains that the verse mentioning "the Clan of Barbar and the Yaksūm (Aksum)" links the Barbar and the Habasha through traditional genealogy, stating that "the Barbar and the Abyssinians (Habasha) are from the descendants of Ham".The poem of adi Ibn Zayd refers to inhabitants in the east coast of Africa known as barbar.

+Legends

-In the epic poem, soldiers from Barbaristan march upon the orders of their king, coordinating with Himavarin.
+In the Shahnama of Firdausi, soldiers from Barbaristan march upon the orders of their king, coordinating with Himavarin.
 Their forces capture renowned Persian warriors such as Giv, Gidarz, and Tus.
 Ka'us, the epic's protagonist, responds by rallying his forces, leading them towards Barbaristan.
 The encounter is fierce, with Barbaristan's forces ultimately becoming overwhelmed.
 The elders of Barbaristan, recognizing their defeat, seek peace and offer tribute to Ka'us, who accepts and imposes new laws.

 Later, the combined forces of Barbaristan and Himavarin, consisting of over two hundred elephants and a two-mile-long battle line, clash with the Persians.
 Rustam captures and subdues key figures, including the king of Himavarin, significantly weakening the coalition.
 Guraza, a key Sassanid figure, captures the monarch of Barbaristan and forty chiefs.

 The great Shah unlocks his treasury to celebrate his victory.
 He distributes lavish gifts, including jewels, crowns, finger-rings, brocade, and slaves adorned with earrings and crowns.
 Among these gifts were items from Barbar, which included a hundred steeds.
 Hosts from Barbaristan and Rúm, led by Kishwaristin join the Shah's left wing, contributing thirty thousand strong in horse and foot to the left wing.
 Afterwards, the Caesar selects twelve thousand efficient martial cavaliers from the men of Rūm, Misr, and Barbaristan.